MythTV on Android

 Introduction

-There are now a number of ways you can integrate your Android smartphone with MythTV.
+There are now a number of ways you can integrate your Android smartphone or tablet with MythTV.

 MythDroid